prajwalBillawa/prajwalBillawa.github.io/_posts/2023-08-20-India-Semiconductor-Mission.markdown

 ## If the Fire hadn’t Occurred

-If the fire at SCL had never happened, it is likely that India’s semiconductor industry would be much more developed today.
-SCL was a leading manufacturer of DRAM chips at the time of the fire, and it had the potential to become a major player in the global semiconductor market.
+If the fire incident at SCL had not occurred, India's semiconductor industry would likely be more advanced today.
+SCL was a top producer of DRAM chips back then, with the potential to become a major player globally.

-Without the fire, SCL would have been able to continue to develop its manufacturing capabilities and expand its product line.
-This would have led to increased investment in the Indian semiconductor industry, and it would have created jobs and opportunities for Indian engineers and scientists.
+Without the fire, SCL could have continued expanding its manufacturing abilities and product range.
+This would have attracted more investment in India's semiconductor industry, thus creating more job opportunities.

-In addition, India would have been able to reduce its dependence on imported semiconductors.
-This would have made the Indian economy more resilient to external shocks, and it would have helped to boost India’s manufacturing sector.
+Moreover, India could have become less reliant on imported semiconductors, strengthening its economy against external disruptions and boosting its manufacturing sector.

 # India Semiconductor Mission